Azure-Samples/azure-ml-federated-learning/docs/provisioning/external-silos.md

 We refer to those types of silos as _external_ silos.
 The goal of this document is to **provide guidance on how to provision a FL setup with _external_ silos.**

-## Nomenclature
+## Scenario
+The _Contoso_ corporation wants to train a model using a FL scheme.
+The underlying data belong to partner companies, and reside on-premises.
+One such company is _Fabrikam_.

-- `FL Admin`: this is the person who is responsible for provisioning the FL setup and ensuring the security.
-He or she works for Contoso, the company who wants to train a model using FL.
+At Contoso, one person is responsible for provisioning the FL setup and ensuring the security.
+We'll call that person the **FL Admin**.

-- `Silo Admin`: this is the person who owns the compute and the data of a given silo.
-He or she works for Fabrikam, a company that has agreed to share their data with Contoso for FL purposes.
+At Fabrikam (one of the silos), one person owns the compute and the data.
+We'll call that person the **Silo Admin**.

-- `Subscription`: in all that follows, when we talk about an _Azure subscription_ we mean the subscription where the Azure ML workspace and the orchestrator will be deployed.
+In all that follows, when we talk about an _Azure subscription_ we mean the subscription where the Azure ML workspace and the orchestrator will be deployed.
 This subscription belongs to Contoso.

-- For common FL terms such as `silo` or `orchestrator`, please refer to the [glossary](../glossary.md).
+For common FL terms such as `silo` or `orchestrator`, please refer to the [glossary](../glossary.md).

 ## Prerequisites